owncloud/ocis/services/audit/README.md

 # Audit service

-The audit service logs all events of the system into an audit log.
-To be able to prove compliance with corporate guidelines as well as to enable reporting and auditing of operations, the Auditing extension takes note of actions conducted by users and administrators.
-Per default it will be logged to standard out but can also be configured to a file output.
-Supported log formats are json or a simple key value ("key1=value1 key2=value2").
+The audit service logs all events of the system as an audit log.
+Per default, it will be logged to standard out, but can also be configured to a file output.
+Supported log formats are json or a simple key-value pair ("key1=value1 key2=value2").

+With audit logs you are able to prove compliance with corporate guidelines as well as to enable reporting and auditing of operations.
+The audit service takes note of actions conducted by users and administrators.

-The service is not started automatically when running `ocis server` (single binary setup), it has to be started explicitly.
+The service is not started automatically when running as single binary started via `ocis server` or when running as docker container and must be started and stopped manually on demand.

-Specifically, the application logs
+Specifically, the audit service logs:

--   file system operations (create/delete/move; including actions on the trash bin and versioning)
+-   File system operations (create/delete/move; including actions on the trash bin and versioning)
--   user management operations (creation/deletion of users)
+-   User management operations (creation/deletion of users)
--   sharing operations (user/group sharing, sharing via link, changing permissions, calls to sharing API from clients)
+-   Sharing operations (user/group sharing, sharing via link, changing permissions, calls to sharing API from clients)